anyone-protocol/ator-protocol/docker/README.md

 ### Configuration File

-Before running the container, make sure you copy `./config/torrc-example` to `./torrc` and set all the required variables depending on the mode in which you want to run your node (relay, directory authority, etc.).
+Before running the container, make sure you copy `./config/anonrc-example` to `./anonrc` and set all the required variables depending on the mode in which you want to run your node (relay, directory authority, etc.).
 Docker-compose will use it to mount it inside a docker container.

 ### External IP

-Ensure that your container ports are accessible from outside and that the `Address` parameter in `torrc` corresponds to your external IP address.
+Ensure that your container ports are accessible from outside and that the `Address` parameter in `anonrc` corresponds to your external IP address.
 Otherwise, other nodes will not be able to use your node as a Relay or Directory Authority.

 ### Secrets